 Liferay DXP separates Site-scoped information from the Control Panel by placing it in the Site menu.
 From this menu, you can select the specific Site to work on.
 The Site Administration panel is available for your Site, which includes Build, Content, Categorization, Recycle Bin, Members, Configuration, and Publishing.

 Sites can also be organized hierarchically, just like Organizations.
 The difference between Sites and Organizations, of course, is that Sites organize pages, content, application data, and users (via Site memberships) whereas organizations only group users.
 Content sharing is available for Sites within the same hierarchy.
-For instance, if a parent Site has a document called Lunar Goals and Objectives and want all its child Sites to have a copy, the parent Site’s administrator can enable content sharing to share the document automatically with its child Sites.
+For instance, if a parent Site has a document type called Lunar Presentation and all its child Sites should have a copy, the parent Site’s administrator can enable content sharing to share the document type automatically with its child Sites.
 Also, content sharing privileges can be set to let every Site administrator share content across Sites they manage.
-Some examples of content you can share across Sites include web content structures and templates, categories, application display templates, etc.
+You can share the following content across Sites:

 Please refer to the